 The National Institute of Mental Health defines Post-traumatic Stress Disorder (PTSD) as a disorder that develops in some people who have experienced a shocking, scary, or dangerous event.
-While mostly associated with wartime trauma, PTSD can arrive after exposure after any traumatic event.
+While mostly associated with wartime trauma, PTSD can arrive after exposure to any traumatic event.
 Anyone can develop PTSD, including children, teens, and adults, who have been through a physical or sexual assault, abuse, accidents, disasters, war or combat, the sudden death of a loved one, or other serious events.

 It is normal to feel on edge, have upsetting memories, or have trouble sleeping after these types of events, but if symptoms last more than a few months, it may be PTSD.
-While PTSD is usually diagnosed a few months after an incident, it can be years before before symptoms surface and truly affect a patient.
+While PTSD is usually diagnosed a few months after an incident, it can be years before symptoms surface and truly affect a patient.